-But we'll not be going near there as the sea eagles, havørn, have all they need in the waters around Lauvsnes.
-Fjords, which are essentially flooded valleys, come in all shapes and sizes here and one in particular offers the possibility of taking backlit photos with a deep black background to show every drop of water falling from an eagle - or a herring gull.
+The sea eagles - havørn - however, have all they need in the waters around Lauvsnes.
+Fjords, which are essentially flooded valleys, come in all shapes and sizes here and one in particular offers the possibility of taking backlit photos with a deep black background to show every drop of water falling from an eagle - or herring gull.
 Regardless of the subject, the spectacle is breath-taking.